ZupIT/beagle-docs/content/en/docs/Resources/Customization/Beagle for ios/Beagles dependencies.md

 ## IsLoggingEnabled

-It is a boolean variable that enables or disables the logs, and it comes already enabled by a default.
+It is a boolean variable that enables or disables the logs.
+It is enabled by default.

 ## Logger